sethvargo/go-envconfig/README.md

 ## Extension

-All built-in types are supported except Func and Chan.
+All built-in types are supported except `Func` and `Chan`.
 If you need to define a custom decoder, implement the `Decoder` interface:

 ```go
 type MyStruct struct {